google/vizier/README.md

 ## Citing Vizier <a name="citing_vizier"></a>
-If you found this code useful, please consider citing the [technical report (TBA)]() as well as the [original Vizier paper](https://dl.acm.org/doi/10.1145/3097983.3098043).
+If you found this code useful, please consider citing the [OSS Vizier paper](https://openreview.net/forum?id=SfIRlTSUxc) as well as the [Google Vizier paper](https://dl.acm.org/doi/10.1145/3097983.3098043).
 Thanks!

 ```
 @inproceedings{oss_vizier,